Online Resource for CPP Disability Participants in 2023

 Disability and Working under CPP

 Only those who are unable to work for a living qualify for CPP disability.
 Service Canada defines "gainful work" as having the capacity to make $17,489 per year.
-40 (before taxes) per year This is stated in the rules.
+40 (before taxes) per year The rules explicitly state this.

-Consequently, you can work and reap rewards.
+Thus, by working you can reap rewards.
 Service Canada will permit you to make up to ,400 annually (before taxes) in 2022.
 You're not even required to inform them.
-However, you must disclose income of ,400 or more.
+However, once you make ,400 or more, you must disclose it.

 More likely they are to stop your benefits if you earn over ,400 However, Service Canada considers this on an individual basis.
 For instance, we have observed individuals earning up to $13,000 while maintaining their benefits.